Hong Kong Lesbian & Gay Film Festival: History

 Hong Kong Lesbian & Gay Film Festival was founded by Edward Lam (林奕華) in 1989.
-It was sponsored by the Hong Kong Arts Centre and screened there exclusively until 1999.
+It was initially sponsored by the Hong Kong Arts Centre and screened there exclusively until 1999.
 However, due to low ticket sales and funding issues following the 1997 Asian financial crisis, the festival was suspended, with Lam stepping away from his role as festival director.

 In 2000, Wouter Barendrecht and Ray Yeung (楊曜愷) renewed the film festival, establishing the Hong Kong Lesbian & Gay Film Festival Society as a non-profit organization the following year.
-Today, the festival operates independently from the Hong Kong Arts Centre and has hosted its screenings at various commercial cinemas across the city since 2003.
+Today, the festival operates independently from the Hong Kong Arts Centre and has hosted its screenings at various commercial cinemas throughout the city since 2003.

+Programming and events

+Throughout the festival period, the organization offers a dynamic lineup of activities designed to engage audiences, honor cinematic achievements, and spark meaningful conversations.
+These include: